danielholmes/coc-base-analyser/README.md

  - pass, warning, fail levels (e.g. for minion anchors)
  - dynamic sizing of canvas still a bit funky - find proper js solution
  - integration tests
+ - password protection (in the wrong hands opposition would see our trap locations)

 ## TH8 TODO Rules
  - air defs should be a minimum distance apart
+ - SAMs not next to each other - one kills a dragon
  - loon pathing
    - must be >= 3 defenses to go through to path to air defs
    - OR must be > certain distance